The Life of Chuck

 See

-Chuck (Tom Hiddleston) is an accountant who wanted to be a dancer.
-We see his life through three acts.
-Marty (Chiwetel Ejiofor) a school teacher at what feels like the end of the world, reaches out to his ex-wife, Felicia (Karen Gillan) , a nurse.
+The life of Charles Kranz (Tom Hiddleston) an accountant who wanted to be a dancer, through three acts.
+Marty (Chiwetel Ejiofor) a school teacher navigating what feels like the end of the world, with everyone too scared to say so.
+Instead at parent-teacher evenings and to neighbours they circle the drain discussing increasing natural disasters like most of California sliding into the sea, semi-permanent internet outages, and spontaneous sinkholes downtown and work absenteeism and long lost romances rekindling.
+So he too reaches out to his ex-wife, Felicia (Karen Gillan) , a nurse.
 Both notice billboards and ads saying “39 great years, thanks Chuck.”
 On a work trip, Chuck stops to dance before a street busker.
 And finally the why, with a young Chuck (played by Benjamin Pajak as a child and Jacob Tremblay as a teenager) learning to dance.

 Think